mixuala/adventures-in-AI/slides.md

 	- RNN/LSTM/attention

 10. How do you learn something useful?

 	> ImageNet: learning breakthroughs by model architecture
 	> model architecture and loss equations

-9. It's an art, not a science
+1. It's an art, not a science
 	- ImageNet breakthroughs
 	- path of new ideas/breakthroughs

-10. Adversarial Examples
 11. ethics
 	* where does data come from?
 	* bias in labeled datasets